 I first met the owner of the Hong Kong tumbling company at the 2014 Tucson Gem and Mineral Show.
 A language barrier coupled with the quick pace of the gem show, makes it difficult to discuss sensitive or complicated topics.
 Every year I speak with the owner, often asking questions about the same stones, but getting slightly different answers.
 The communication problem makes me highly selective about which stones I will buy from her.
 If the stone is from mainland China, and I can independently determine its likely mining origin, I will buy it since short supply chains are important.
 If a stone is from another country, I am more cautious.

-Safe Handling of Mixed Color Tourmaline
+Safe Handling of Multicolor Tourmaline

 Shipping: Next business day – Domestic First Class averages 3-7 days.
 International First Class averages 2-3 weeks.